nacikaly17/pr1-reactnd-myreads/README.md

 └── src
     ├── api # Files for the data source api .
 APIs local and Udacity backend server.
     │   ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
+    │   ├── BooksAPIModel.js # functions  for filtering and mapping of BooksAPI data.
     │   ├── MockBooks.js # A JavaScript API for testing without Udacicty backend
     │   └── myreacdsConfig.js  #  Configuration of the app .
 └── src